RedisGears/RedisGears/docs/operations.md

 ```

 ### Batch Reducer
 A **Batch Reducer** is a callback function that receives a key and a list of input records.
-It performs similarly to the [reducer](#reducer) callback, with the difference being that it is input with a list of records instead of single one.
+It performs similarly to the [reducer](#reducer) callback, with the difference being that it is input with a list of records instead of a single one.
 It is expected to return an accumulator value for these records.

 **Python**
 ```python